ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+1. Fix a bug in preventing orphan exons in DP for DNA query.
+2. Revival of the salvage mode with -XS option (examine all positively scored blocks).

+## Changes in version 2.4.3
 1. Small improvement in memory usage.
 2. A few bugs related to the unidirectional Hirschberg algorithm have been fixed.
 3. Illegal memory access in generating splice-junction sequence has been fixed.